 Compare existing codes and codes required

 To pinpoint areas needing modification, a full comparison needs to be made between codes required and existing ERP VAT codes.

 Implement VAT code changes in to your ERP system

-Once identified, the appropriate changes that are required to VAT code tables can be implemented to ensure VAT compliance.
-Once relevant changes have been made, new codes should be tested and staff trained
+Once identified, the appropriate changes required to VAT code tables can be implemented to ensure VAT compliance.
+Once relevant changes have been made, new codes should be tested and staff trained.

 Review your position regularly

-An ongoing procedure should be established to manage new transactions or changes to VAT legislation.
+Establish an ongoing procedure to manage new transactions or changes to VAT legislation.
 VAT codes are dynamic and can be affected by changes in legislation – it is crucial that businesses seek support to ensure they are up to date with legislative changes.
 Where changes to business practice occur, or there is an addition of new goods or services, the analysis of such new transactions should be reviewed regularly.